Hero of the Lab

 Every professional print lab has its own hero, this hero ensures the highest possible quality to be delivered to the customer.
 They are photo enthusiasts and experts in their field.
-In our opinion these heroes deserve a spotlight, therefore we will ask every month one Hero to tell his or her story.
+In our opinion these heroes deserve a spotlight, therefore each month we will ask one of these heroes to tell their story.

-Could you tell us about your professional background?
+Could you please tell us about your professional background?

 What has inspired you to enter into the photographic printing business?

-How do you think digitalization has influenced the photographic printing business?
+How do you think digitalization has influenced photographic printing business?

-What do you like most about Fujifilm original photo papers?
+What do you like most about Fujifilm Original Photo Paper?

-Do you have a favourite Fujifilm original photo paper?
+Do you have any favourite Fujifilm Original Photo Paper?

-How do you see the future of the professional printing business?
+How do you see the future of professional printing business?

 What advice would you give to upcoming photographers?

 Make sure you stand out because of your good knowledge of photography, as well as the basic knowledge of your camera.
 In addition, don’t just offer digital images, but also have them printed for your customers to make a better impression.
 The impression of a print is always bigger than when you see a photo on your screen.
 And then let yourself be surprised by all the possibilities that prints offer.
 For example, have a photo pasted on dibond or choose a photo behind plexiglass and be amazed at the quality and appearance that these products brings with them.